Skip to main content

 Think about your own relationship with brand emails.
 Receive one in the middle of dinner with your family, and you might get annoyed by the notification or miss it entirely.
 But receive one when you’re doom scrolling during movie night, and you might be in exactly the right mood to shop.

-Contemporary furniture retailer Danetti sent two emails on Boxing Day—the first in the morning and another in the evening.
+Contemporary furniture retailer Danetti sent two emails on Boxing Day: the first in the morning and another in the evening.
 This sequencing made the emails less likely to interrupt customers’ festivities with friends and family, but if a subscriber missed one, the brand still had another shot at capturing their attention.

 And notice another smart timing-related move: Danetti’s evening email focused on discounted beds and mattresses—just as subscribers were thinking about turning in for the night.

-7. Tap into FOMO
+7. Tap into FOMO with a countdown timer

 Depending on how you approach your email send times and sale timelines, you might be able to get your customers to take fast action during your Boxing Day sales by incorporating urgency into your messaging.

-A countdown timer is a great way to spark a sense of scarcity and FOMO among your subscribers who may be in the mood to shop, but aren’t feeling quite motivated enough to simply head to your website and browse on their own.
+Boxing Day marketing tip: A countdown timer is a great way to spark a sense of scarcity and FOMO among your subscribers who may be in the mood to shop, but aren’t feeling quite motivated enough to simply head to your website and browse on their own.

 Here, see how eyewear brand Vintage Frames Company uses several tactics to tap into FOMO with their Boxing Day marketing email: a ticking clock, the words “deals end in,” and a flashing sign that warns, “FINAL HOURS.”

-9. Invite your US customers to celebrate Boxing Day, too
+8. Invite your US customers to celebrate Boxing Day, too

 It’s a particularly clever tactic if you want to broaden your Boxing Day marketing to include your US customers, who may not be familiar with the holiday.
 Instead, appeal to something more likely to resonate, like not getting what they wished for on Christmas or needing something to buy with their holiday cash and gift cards.

-10. The grand finale: help people kick start their New Year’s resolutions
+9. The grand finale: help people kick start their New Year’s resolutions

 Given the holiday’s proximity to the end of December, New Year’s resolutions are another option for Boxing Day marketing emails—especially for sports, fitness, nutrition, and wellness brands.